 Heck, I wrote a whole post about cutting back (50 Ways to Save $1,000 a Year), authored a book about saving money (397 Ways To Save Money), and shared my cable story in Breaking up with a cable company is hard to do.
 I know you can cut back too!

-Your Thoughts: Now hop on over to the poll, or share your data disease numbers here!
+Your Thoughts: Share your data disease numbers here!
 How much are you spending monthly on data plans?
 And can you cut back?